 The driver starting thirteenth has never finished above sixth at the Circuit de Barcelona-Catalunya – a position which it has secured five times in total.
 With fourteen top ten finishes in total, chances of finishing in the points from thirteenth are relatively high when compared to the grid slots around it.
 The last driver to score having started thirteenth was Nico Hulkenberg in 2017, who equalled the grid slot’s best finish with sixth place.

 Not since 2011 has the driver starting fifteenth retired from the Spanish Grand Prix.
-The grid slot recorded thirteen DNFs in twenty seasons between 1992 and 2011, but since has supplied points on three occasions, including a best result of fourth for Sebastian Vettel in 2014.
-The driver starting here has scored twice in the last three years.
+The grid slot recorded thirteen DNFs in twenty seasons between 1992 and 2011, but since then has supplied points on three occasions, including a best result of fourth for Sebastian Vettel in 2014.
+The driver starting here has scored twice in the last four years.

 Grid position sixteen is the most unlucky at Catalunya, having recorded the most non-finishes, with fourteen retirements.
 You have to go all the way back to 1992 for the only points-scoring race for a driver starting from sixteenth.
 That was for Michele Alboreto, who finished fifth in a Footwork.
 Between 2001 and 2010, the driver starting 16th failed to finish all but one race here, while Rubens Barrichello’s ninth place finish in 2005 is the most recent time a driver has finished in the top ten from this grid slot.

-In the last 23 years, the driver starting seventeenth at the Spanish Grand Prix has scored only once.
+In the last 24 years, the driver starting seventeenth at the Spanish Grand Prix has scored only once.
 That was Rubens Barrichello in 2010, who crossed the line in ninth place.
 Pedro Diniz in 1996 is the only other driver to have scored from this grid slot, with sixth place, while the position has supplied only three further top ten finishes.
-In the last ten seasons, Bruno Senna is the only driver to retire from seventeenth on the grid at Catalunya, doing so in 2012.
+In the last eleven seasons, Bruno Senna is the only driver to retire from seventeenth on the grid at Catalunya, doing so in 2012.

 Felipe Massa’s eighth place in the 2016 Spanish Grand Prix marked the first time that a driver starting eighteenth at Catalunya had scored since Perluigi Martini’s fifth place in 1994.
-In the last three years, the driver starting here has not finished above sixteenth.
+In the last four years, the driver starting here has not finished above sixteenth.
 There have been two retirements from here in the last ten years, in 2013 and 2018.